anseki/readline-sync/README.md

 **Type:** boolean
 **Default:** `false`

-readlineSync supports a changing the current working directory feature that is similar to the `cd` in shell.
+readlineSync supports the changing the current working directory feature that is similar to the `cd` and `pwd` commands in the shell.
 If `true` is specified, enable this feature.
-This helps the user when you let the user input the multiple local files.
+This helps the user when you let the user input the multiple local files or directories.
 It supports `cd` and `pwd` commands.

-* `cd <path>`: Changes the current working directory to `<path>`.
+* `cd <path>`: Change the current working directory to `<path>`.
 The `<path>` can include `~` as the home directory.
 * `pwd`: Display the current working directory.

 When these were input, do not return, and wait for reinput.